gitkraken/gk-cli/docs/gk_account.md

-## gk login
+## gk account

-Log in to your GitKraken account
+Manage your account and your organizations through your browser

 ```
-gk login [flags]
+gk account [flags]
 ```

 ### Options

 ```
-  -h, --help   help for login
+  -h, --help   help for account
 ```

 ### SEE ALSO